mit-ll-responsible-ai/hydra-zen/docs/source/experimental.rst

     {'a': 1, 'b': 1}

 As expected, ``hydra_run`` simply instantiates and creates a dictionary object with the desired key and value pairs.
-Next, launch a Hydra multi-run [3]_ job to sweep over configuration parameters:
+Next, launch a Hydra Multirun [3]_ job to sweep over configuration parameters:

 .. code:: python